-Because of the unique nature of HIV, discovering a cure comes with some specific challenges.
-The most significant of these challenges is the virus’s ability to hide itself and lay dormant in pockets of healthy immune system cells (CD4+ T cells) that are unrecognised by the immune system.
-Even if an individual has successfully suppressed their HIV through ARV treatment, the hidden HIV, called the “latent reservoir,” can re-emerge if ARV treatment is stopped.2
+Because of the nature of HIV, discovering a cure comes with some specific challenges.
+The most significant of these challenges is the virus’s ability to hide itself and lay dormant in pockets of host cells that are unrecognised as harbouring HIV by the immune system.
+Even if an individual has successfully suppressed their HIV through ARV treatment, the hidden HIV, called the “latent reservoir,” can re-emerge if ARV treatment is stopped.

 Because of this underlying barrier, examples of HIV cure have been few and far between throughout the entire history of the HIV epidemic.
-In fact, there have been only two instances of confirmed HIV cure, in which two patients (known as the Berlin and London patients), have successfully stopped daily ARV treatment and not experienced a rebound in their HIV.
+In fact, there have been only two instances of confirmed HIV cure, in which HIV cannot be found in in blood or biopsies of two PLHIV (known as the Berlin and London patients), and these patients went on to successfully stop daily ARV treatment and did not experience a rebound in their HIV.
+1

-These individuals were cured of their HIV after treatment for their separate cancer diagnosis, which required a series of difficult and intensive treatments to eradicate their immune and bloodforming cells and replace them with an HIV-resistant bone marrow transplant.
+These individuals were cured of their HIV after treatment for their separate cancer diagnosis, which required a series of difficult and intensive treatments.
 While their treatments were extremely high risk and not amenable to wide scale implementation, these instances of cure bring hope of what is possible in our efforts to end the HIV epidemic.

 Induce and reduce: our approach to HIV cure

-HIV is a sneaky virus that can stay hidden in a small population of cells even while its being suppressed by ARVs.
-Unless we can find a way to selectively target the hidden HIV, we’ll continue to require chronic treatments to keep the virus at bay.
-That’s why cure research currently underway by ViiV Healthcare targets these pockets of virus through the novel concept of “induce and reduce.”
+HIV is a sneaky virus that can persist in a small population of cells even while it’s spread to new cells is being suppressed by ARVs.
+Unless we can find a way to expose hidden HIV and selectively target these cells, we’ll continue to require chronic treatments to keep the virus at bay.
+That’s why cure research currently underway by Qura Therapeutics and ViiV Healthcare targets these pockets of virus through the concept of “induce and reduce.”

-New pioneering research on the induce strategy was most recently published in the journal Nature.3 This research, which was made possible through the collaboration of ViiV Healthcare and its partners at UNC-Chapel Hill and Emory University, summarised a scientific breakthrough in our efforts to push the reservoir virus out of hiding.
-For the first time, using a class of drugs new to the HIV field, a signalling pathway in cells was activated that could induce the hidden HIV to reactivate and become visible, while having relatively few other effects on the cells.
+New pioneering research on the induce strategy was recently published in the journal Nature.
+This research, which was made possible through the collaboration of ViiV Healthcare and its partners at UNC-Chapel Hill and Emory University, summarised a scientific breakthrough in our efforts to push the reservoir virus out of hiding in two HIV animal models.
+For the first time, using a class of drugs new to the HIV field known as IAP inhibitors (Inhibitors of apoptosis), a signaling pathway in cells was activated that could induce the hidden HIV to reactivate and become visible, while having relatively few other effects on the healthy cells.